bram2202/simple-dsmr/README.md

 `sudo systemctl status dsmr.service`

-It should show "Active: active (running)"
+It should show "Active: active (running)".

 ## TO-DO's
-- Error handling (mqtt & serial)
+- Error handling (mqtt & serial).
-- Serial port listener (instead of loop)
+- Serial port listener (instead of loop).
-- Adding more DSRM values
+- Adding more DSRM values.
-- Use Daemon instead of Service
+- Use Daemon instead of Service.
-- This README
+- This README.